 Just about all of the “qualifying interview” questions you are asking has to do with the days leading up to the wedding day and the actual day itself…but what about after?
 You’ll likely ask what the turn around time is for being able to view your photos, how the album design process works, and approximate cost of parent albums, which is all pretty exciting!!!

 BUT…what happens if your photographer’s computer crashes before you receive your wedding photos?!
-Imagine receiving a phone call or email from your photographer, they take a deep breath and begin to explain to you that they had a virus on their computer and your photos are gone.
+Imagine receiving a phone call or email from your wedding photographer, they take a deep breath and begin to explain to you that they had a virus on their computer and your photos are gone.
 Forever.

 This may sound extreme but it actually happens way more than I’d like to believe!
 I’ve seen far too many photographers post in different forums asking how they can break the news to their couples that the images are irretrievable!